Djelibeybi/Djelibeybi/README.md

 I _dabble_.
 Every so often, I may _noodle_ on things too.
 The results of my dabbling and noodling may be found in the various repos herein contained.

-I'm particularly proud of two things I've dabbled with and noodled on:
+I'm particularly proud of two personal things I've dabbled with and noodled on:

 * [**homebridge-button-platform**](https://github.com/Djelibeybi/homebridge-button-platform):
-  this is a plugin to [Homebridge](https://homebridge.io) allows you to add [Flic buttons](https://omg.dje.li/2020/02/adding-flic-buttons-to-homekit-using-homebridge/) or an [Elgato Stream Deck](https://omg.dje.li/2020/05/triggering-homekit-automations-using-an-elgato-stream-deck/) to HomeKit.
+  this is a plugin to [Homebridge](https://homebridge.io) that allows you to add [Flic buttons](https://omg.dje.li/2020/02/adding-flic-buttons-to-homekit-using-homebridge/) or an [Elgato Stream Deck](https://omg.dje.li/2020/05/triggering-homekit-automations-using-an-elgato-stream-deck/) to HomeKit.